 The most widely used treatment is botulinum toxin (Botox, Dysport, Xeomin).
 This is also often used with a hemifacial spasm.
 A doctor will inject small amounts into your eye muscles to ease the spasms.
 The effect lasts a few months before it slowly wears off, so you will likely repeat treatment.

 Another option is surgery.
-In a procedure called a myomectomy, your surgeon will remove some of the muscles and nerves around your eyelid.
+In a myomectomy procedure, your surgeon will remove some of the muscles and nerves around your eyelid.
 Surgery can also relieve the pressure on the artery on your facial nerve that causes a hemifacial spasm.
 The results are permanent, but as with any operation, there is a chance for complications.

-While a twitching eyelid is more of a nuisance than an eye health issue, reoccurring and prolonged twitching could be a sign of something more serious.
-If you are experiencing eyelid twitching or would like to schedule an eye exam, call the optometrist at Jackson Davenport Vision Center.
+While a twitching eyelid is more of a nuisance than an eye health issue, reoccurring and prolonged twitching could signify something more serious.
+If you are experiencing eyelid twitching or want to schedule an eye exam, call the optometrist at Jackson Davenport Vision Center.